 - Buy a road/racing bike – An obvious one this one. if you don’t have a bike get down to your local bike shop and ask them if they have any second-hand bikes.
-You might get a great deal.£200-£500 for a good starter bike.
-It does not have to be a racing road bike but racing bikes are lighter and can make things a lot easier for you on your cycles.
+You might get a great deal. £200-£500 for a good starter bike.
+It does not have to be a racing road bike but racing bikes are lighter and can make things a lot easier for you on your bike rides.
 They are more expensive though.
-Maybe Facebook your friends to see if they are looking to sell their bike
+Maybe Facebook your friends to see if they are looking to sell their bike or visit Facebook Marketplace.

 - Start slowly – please start slowly and only cover short distances (no more than 5-10 miles) to begin with.
 Get a feel for the bike.
 It might have been a while since you last rode a bike.
 Plot your route too.
 Make sure the route is flat.
 Try not to over do it too quickly.
 Hill cycles will come in time

 - Buy a good cycling helmet.
 It should be law in the UK to buy and wear a cycling helmet but it isn’t.
 Boris anything you can help with here?

 - Set some cycling goals.
 This may involve cycling to work twice a week, entering a cycling event or meeting up with some friends to cycle a particular route

 - Make sure the bike has been serviced.
 It is difficult to get any speed up, set a good pace or generally get any fitter if the bike keeps letting you down